Home

 Solar power, including wind-, biomass and hydropower, is fed into the grid, which is also supplied by fossil-fuel electricity generators.
 The more customers use such accredited ‘green power’ supplies the more energy will be fed into the power grid that comes from clean, renewable sources.

 Of course there are many situations where a "stand-alone" solar appliance is supported by power from the grid, whether wholly, or partially powered by renewable sources.
 It is a matter of doing the best you can in reducing the use of fossil fuels.
 And if you wonder where you might get some assistance paying for these appliances go here.
+Find more facts about solar energy here.
+Keep in touch with what goes on in the area of alternate energy sources or what is solar energy by subscribing to my AES Newsletter or to my RSS feed (see orange button in left margin).

 Additionally, if you want to read more about renewable energy, alternative fuel vehicles and alternate energy technologies you may also be interested in Home Power magazine, which is the Hands-on Journal of Home-Made Power in keeping up-to-date.